 Starting a debugging environment

 A Java Debugger assists you in finding problems with your code by letting you set breakpoints, step through execution of your application, and examine variable values.
-Since you are not using Eclipse, you have to manually start up the debugging environment yourself by running a few tools that are provided in the Android SDK.
+Since you are not using Android Studio, you have to manually start up the debugging environment yourself by running a few tools that are provided in the Android SDK.
 To begin debugging your application, follow these general steps:

 - Load an AVD with the Android emulator or connect a device to your computer.

 /toolsdirectory.
 This also starts ADB if it is not already started.
 You should see your device appear in DDMS.

 .apkfile on the device or emulator.
 In DDMS, you should see your application running under the device that you installed it to.

 - Attach your debugger to the debugging port 8700, or to the specific port shown for the application in DDMS.